marionettejs/backbone.marionette/docs/viewlifecycle.md

 #### NextCollectionView `before:sort`

-This event fires just before sorting the children in the `CollectionView`.
+This event fires just before sorting the children in the `NextCollectionView`.
 By default this only fires if the collectionView has at least one child.

 #### NextCollectionView `sort`

-This event fires after sorting the children in the `CollectionView`.
+This event fires after sorting the children in the `NextCollectionView`.
 By default this only fires if the collectionView has at least one child.

 #### NextCollectionView `before:filter`

-This event fires just before filtering the children in the `CollectionView`.
+This event fires just before filtering the children in the `NextCollectionView`.
 By default this only fires if the collectionView has at least one child and has a `viewFilter`.

 #### NextCollectionView `filter`

-This event fires after filtering the children in the `CollectionView`.
+This event fires after filtering the children in the `NextCollectionView`.
 By default this only fires if the collectionView has at least one child and has a `viewFilter`.

 #### NextCollectionView `before:render:children`

-This event fires just before rendering the children in the `CollectionView`.
+This event fires just before rendering the children in the `NextCollectionView`.
 By default this only fires if the collectionView has at least one view not filtered out.

 #### NextCollectionView `render:children`